Figures of Speech

 The brightest heaven of invention →

-Or, for a more pedestrian metaphor, Shakespeare acquired a well stocked tool chest of rhetorical devices we now call figures of speech.
-While some authors are happy to coin an occasional metaphor or simile, Shakespeare employed scores of figures of speech, probably learned at school studying Latin poetry and plays, and later enriched through a lifetime of reading and writing.
+Shakespeare acquired a well-stocked tool chest of rhetorical devices now called figures of speech.
+While some authors are happy to coin an occasional metaphor, like “well-stocked tool chest,” Shakespeare employed scores of figures of speech, probably learned in school while studying Latin poetry and plays, and later enriched through a lifetime of reading and writing.

 Types of figures of speech